-'''

 catalog.example.
 IN SOA . .
 2016022901 900 600 86400 1 catalog.example.
 IN NS nsexample. version.catalog.example.
-IN TXT "1"

-'''

-Note that this record must have the domain name version. catalog-zone-name.
-This illustrates how the meaning of data stored in a catalog zone is indicated by the domain name label immediately before the catalog zone domain.
+IN TXT "1" Note that this record must have the domain name "version.catalog-zone-name".
+The data stored in a catalog zone is indicated by the the domain name label immediately before the catalog zone domain.

 Catalog zone options can be set either globally for the whole catalog zone or for a single member zone.
-Global options override the settings in the configuration file and member zone options override global options.
+Global options override the settings in the configuration file, and member zone options override global options.